Air Zimbabwe

-Air Zimbabwe (Pvt) Ltd (operating as Air Zimbabwe) is the national carrier of Zimbabwe, headquartered on the property of Robert Gabriel Mugabe International Airport, in Harare.
+Air Zimbabwe (Pvt) Ltd (operating as Air Zimbabwe) is the flag carrier airline of Zimbabwe, headquartered on the property of Robert Gabriel Mugabe International Airport, in Harare.
 From its hub at Robert Gabriel Mugabe International Airport, the carrier used to operate a network within southern Africa that also included Asia and London-Gatwick.
 Following financial difficulties, Air Zimbabwe ceased operations in late February 2012.
 Serving a reduced domestic network, the carrier resumed operations for a short period between and early July 2012, when flights were again discontinued.
 Some flights were restarted on a discontinuous basis in that year.
 The airline resumed operating some domestic routes as well as the regional service to Johannesburg on a daily basis in April 2013.

 The company has been a member of the International Air Transport Association, and of the African Airlines Association since 1981.
 It is owned by the Government of Zimbabwe.

 History

 Early years

 An Air Zimbabwe Boeing 707-320B on final approach to London Gatwick Airport in 1989.

 The entity that eventually became Air Zimbabwe formally came into being on 1 September 1967, when the Government of Rhodesia created 'Air Rhodesia Corporation' to succeed Air Rhodesia, a wholly owned subsidiary of Central African Airways Corporation (CAAC) that had existed since 1964 as a domestic airline within Rhodesia.
 Following the dissolution of CAAC at the end of 1967, Air Rhodesia inherited CAAC operations, as well as a fleet of Boeing, DC-3 and Viscount aircraft.
 It became the short-lived 'Air Zimbabwe Rhodesia' in 1978, and finally 'Air Zimbabwe' in April 1980 when the Republic of Zimbabwe was formed.
 Services connecting Harare with South Africa (Durban and Johannesburg) had been operated before the country gained its independence.
 Scheduled services began on 2 April 1980 to London Gatwick.
 The company had leased a Boeing 707 from South African Airways until May 1981, when three Boeing 707-320Bs were bought from Lufthansa.
 That year, flights to Frankfurt were inaugurated.
 The airline recorded a ZWL 330,000 (£220,000) profit for the fiscal year that ended on 30 June 1980.

 In the 1980s, the carrier adopted a new aircraft livery based on the colours of the flag of Zimbabwe.

 During 1982, a service to Perth and Sydney commenced; it was run in cooperation with Qantas and flown with Qantas Boeing 747SP aircraft.
 In that year, the Government directed Air Zimbabwe and the national freighter airline Affretair to merge their operations; the freighter company was eventually taken over by Air Zimbabwe in July 1983.
 The cargo carrier continued its operations under the Affretair brand.
 During 1983, Air Zimbabwe became a member of the International Air Transport Association (IATA); it also extended its regional routes to Gaborone, Lilongwe, Lusaka and Nairobi.